 Nameless, faceless and borderless — millions of sociopaths prowl the Internet

-You should assume that between 24 million and 96 million Internet users are sociopaths.
+You should assume that between 42 million and 168 million Internet users are have serious personality disorders.

 Why?
-Experts believe that between 1% and 4% of people are sociopaths.
-Sociopaths can be found all around the world and among all segments of society—including Internet users.
-If between 1% and 4% of 2.4 billion Internet users are sociopaths, then there are between 24 million and 96 million sociopaths online.
+Experts believe that between 1% and 4% of people have antisocial personality disorder or psychopathy.
+They can be found all around the world and among all segments of society—including Internet users.
+If between 1% and 4% of 4.2 billion Internet users are have antisocial personality disorder or psychopathy, then there are between 42 million and 168 million of these disordered individuals online.

-The following Internet usage estimates come from Internet World Stats.
-Based on this information, Lovefraud calculated the number of possible sociopathic Internet users in just a few countries—and it’s scary.
+The following Internet usage estimates for 2017 come from Internet World Stats.
+Based on this information, Lovefraud calculated the number of possible antisocial or psychopathic Internet users in just a few countries—and it’s scary.